wireless-hippie/wireless-hippie.github.io/_pages/about.md

 {:refdef: style="text-align: center;"}
-This is a personal e-diary for my trips as a digital nomad.
+This is a personal e-diary for my travels as a digital nomad.
 {: refdef}

 {:refdef: style="text-align: center;"}